wcwhitson/CloudOpt-on-RightScale/cookbooks/README.md

 It also contains cookbooks that we use internally.

-Only the cloudoptimizer cookbook is supported.
+Only the cloudoptimizer cookbook is currently supported.

 == Cookbooks

 * cloudoptimizer - Install and manage CloudOptimizer on RightScale
-* mediawiki - Install and manage MediaWiki on RightScale - developed for our internal use
 * frox - Install and configure the frox plain FTP proxy as it is used with CloudOptimizer
 * mysql-proxy - Install and configure mysql-proxy as it is used with CloudOptimizer
 * vtun - Install and configure vtun as it is used with CloudOptimizer